What is Memorial Jewelry?

 The Introductory Kit includes a protective jar for relics, a prepaid return parcel, a ring sizer (if applicable), along with extremely detailed instructions for filling the protective jar and returning the Kit.

-Once we’ve received the returned Kit, we will fill your Forever Pod with your relics, permanently laser seal the Forever Pod, and secure it within the heart of your piece.
+Once we’ve received the returned Kit, we will fill your Platinum Remembrance Pod with your relics, permanently laser seal the Platinum Remembrance Pod, and secure it within your piece.

-Every cost associated with the shipping of both the Introductory Kit and delivery of the finished piece is included in the price of each piece, and all packages are fully insured.
+Every cost associated with the shipment of your order is included in the price of each piece, and final packages are fully insured.

 How long does this take?
 When will I receive my memorial jewelry?